Can Courts shock Celtic & deliver dream?

 |Coverage: Listen on BBC Radio Scotland DAB/810MW, live text commentary on the BBC Sport website & highlights on BBC One Scotland from 22:35

-Celtic, Rangers, Hearts and Hibernian have never made up the four spots in the Scottish Cup semi-finals - Dundee United are hoping that remains the case.
+Celtic, Rangers, Hearts and Hibernian have never made up the four spots in the Scottish Cup semi-finals - and Dundee United are hoping that remains the case.

-United stand between Celtic and the final place in Monday's draw, which will take place right after their quarter-final at Tannadice.
+United stand between Celtic and the final place in Monday's draw, which will take place immediately after their quarter-final at Tannadice.

-It's a chance to get back to Hampden for the Tannadice side and banish the demons of last season's last-four loss to Hibernian.
+It's a chance to get back to Hampden for the Tannadice club and exorcise the demons of last season's last-four loss to Hibernian.

 But can they defeat the club that has won the tournament the most?